 - Where employees can find relevant details on all of the above

-Hitachi, too, equipped workers with wearable devices to monitor their activities and used the data effectively, leading to a rise in workplace satisfaction.
+Hitachi also equipped workers with wearable devices to monitor their activities and used the data effectively, leading to a rise in workplace satisfaction.

 Keep the above points in mind when using employee monitoring systems.
-Define your goals from the start, respect your workers’ privacy and make them fully aware of their rights.
+Define your goals from the start, respect your workers’ privacy, and make them fully aware of their rights.